Improved Assessment Process for Carer Payment and Carer Allowance

 Consultations during Phase 2 of the project involved developing and testing the new assessment process and forms.

 - Between June and August 2016 consultations were undertaken with carers, health professionals, and peak bodies about the questions that might be asked in the new form.
 Overall, the new process was well received and stakeholder feedback has contributed to the design of the field test forms.

-- Field testing of the new assessment process took place from September 2016 to January 2017.
+- Initial field testing of the new assessment process took place from September 2016 to January 2017.
 During the field test some carers claiming Carer Payment and/or Carer Allowance completed both their official forms and the field test forms.
 This allowed the questions about care to be tested with carers and care receivers from different backgrounds, ages, and care situations.

 - Thank you to all the people who took the opportunity to have their say in this process.